ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/12-Adding_Ions.md

 By default *pdb2gmx* program saved topology, *GROMACS* - formatted coordinates, and position restraints in the files *topol.top*, *conf.gro*, and *posre.itp*, respectively.
 The names of the output files can be changed by using output options *-p*, *-o* and *-i*.

 ### Prepare the System Using *GROMACS* Module *pdb2gmx*.
-To demonstate how to solvate protein and add ions using *pdb2gmx* we can go back to the protein structure file 1RGG_chain_A_prot.pdb saved before solvation and repeat all system preparation steps with this GROMACS utility.
+To demonstrate how to solvate protein and add ions using *pdb2gmx* we can go back to the protein structure file 1RGG_chain_A_prot.pdb saved before solvation and repeat all system preparation steps with this GROMACS utility.
 Note that in this case the neutralizing ions will be added in randomly selected positions.

 First we generate the topology and the coordinate file using the *AMBER ff99SBildn* force field and the *spc/e* water model:
 ~~~